 In August 2018, the FASB issued ASU No. 2018-15, Intangibles-Goodwill and Other-Internal-use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement that is a Service Contract ("ASU 2018-15").
-The amendment aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred in a hosting arrangement that is effective beginning in our first fiscal quarter of 2021 on a prospective or retrospective basis, with early adoption permitted.
+The amendment aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
+This standard is effective beginning in our first fiscal quarter of 2021 on a prospective or retrospective basis, with early adoption permitted.
 We are currently evaluating the impact that this standard will have on our consolidated financial statements.